International Politics Summer School 2019

 - will China grow into its foreign policy aspirations, including the One-Belt One-Road Initiative?

-Tutor: Ewan Smith is the Shaw Foundation Junior Research Fellow at Jesus College.
-He is an Associate at the Oxford University China Centre and at the Programme for the Foundations of Law and Constitutional Government.
+Tutor: Ewan Smith is the Shaw Foundation Junior Research Fellow at Jesus College, Oxford.
+He is an Associate at the Bonavero Institute for Human Rights, the Programme for the Foundations of Law and Constitutional Government and the Oxford University China Centre.
 He read law at Brasenose College and the University of Paris (BA) and at Harvard Law School (LLM).
-He has previously taught and researched at Peking, Tsinghua and Renmin Universities.
+He has previously worked at SOAS University of London, and at Peking, Tsinghua and Renmin Universities in China.
+He is admitted to practice in New York, where he worked for Debevoise and Plimpton LLP.
 Before returning to Oxford, he spent ten years at the UK Foreign and Commonwealth Office.
-His work explores how rules govern powerful institutions, with a focus on foreign affairs law and comparative public law.
-This research has been published in journals such as the Law Quarterly Review and the China Journal.
+His work explores how rules govern powerful institutions in China, with a focus on foreign affairs and comparative public law.
+This research has been published in journals such as the Law Quarterly Review and China Journal.

 Power, Resources and Political Identity in Russia and the Former Soviet Union